gjbex/Best-practices-for-scientific-computing/docs/training_overview.md

 engineering can help you work more efficiently, make your work easier to reuse, and give your work more exposure is useful.

 This training is flexible.
-It can be tailored to C, C++, Fortran, Python, R, or a language-agnostic mix, and the depth can be adapted to the audience.
+It can be tailored to C, C++, Fortran, Rust, Julia, Python, R, or a language-agnostic mix, and the depth can be adapted to the audience.

 ## Learning outcomes